-Based on these reviews and discussions with management and RSM, the Audit Committee recommended to our Board of Directors (and the Board approved) that our audited consolidated financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2017.
+Based on the review and discussions referenced above, the Committee (comprised of the individuals listed below on March 27, 2014) recommended to our Board of Directors that our audited consolidated financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2013.

-Audit Committee:

-William Kraut, Chairman Steven J. Abrams, Esq.
-Joseph W. Dews IV
+Audit Committee: William Kraut, Chairman Steven J. Abrams, Esq.
+Stuart F. Daniels, Ph.D.
+James W. Schwartz, Esq.